Python

 print("Bye DUELink!")

-The Python library only supports serial ports, which can be either UART or USB.
+The Python library supports serial ports, which can be either UART or USB.
 The GetConnectionPort() function scans for a USB-connected DUELink module.
-The returned value can be used to start DUElinkController().
-If serial port is used then use the actual port number, which for example can be DUELinkController("COM6") on Windows and DUELinkController("/dev/ttyAMA0") on Linux.
-Using serial is useful with wireless Bluetooth connections.
+You can also use a specific serial port number, for example using DUELinkController("COM6") on Windows and DUELinkController("/dev/ttyAMA0") on Linux.
+This is useful with wireless Bluetooth connections.

 Daisylinking